Homebrew/homebrew-cask/doc/hacking.md

 	/<path>/<to>/<private>/<repo>/developer/bin/develop_brew_cask
 	```
    Now you can hack on your private repo, and use the `brew cask`
-   CLI like normal -- it will interact with your latest code.
+   CLI like normal — it will interact with your latest code.

-5. Important: while in development mode, you can't safely run
+5. Important: while in development mode, you can’t safely run
-   Homebrew's `brew update` command.
+   Homebrew’s `brew update` command.
 To switch back to production
    mode, run

 	```bash